kmahyyg/dumbc2/README.md

 Yet Another Simple C2(Command and Control) Tool

+## DISCLAIMER

+USE IT IN A LEGAL WAY.
+WE WON'T TAKE ANY RESPONSIBILITY FOR YOUR BEHAVIOUR.

 ## NOTE

 We will not offer agent binary, since it needs your own CA cert to authenticaiton.